SMK-008/ICS3203-CAT2-Assembly--Kitonga-Sammy-Musangi-148224-./README.md

 ```
 - When you run the commands above, you are prompted to enter a number and the program returns the factorial of that input number.
 #### Challenge
+- I struggled with handling stack properly using subroutines.
+For this i had to save and restore register values.
 ### Task 4- Data Monitoring and Control Using Port-Based Simulation (4 Marks)
 - For this task, i simulated monitoring a sensor value and controlling motor and alarm states based on thresholds.
 - If the input is 50 or below, the output is "Motor is Off".